 Hernangomez had a couple of solid passes, but his shooting continues to be unremarkable despite being billed as a stretch four.

-Kanter didn’t get exposed too much on defense and did more of what he’s good at: low-post scoring and rebounding.
-Good, limited play from him in just short of 14 minutes of court time.
+Kanter didn’t get exposed too much on defense and did more of what he’s good at – low-post scoring and rebounding.
+Good limited outing from him.

 Did a good job of keeping the offense flowing after Pritchard went down, but didn’t do much to distinguish himself either.